Long Distance Moving Survey Uncovers Good and Bad News for Canadians

 This method is partially DIY, in that you’re required to pack/load and unpack/unload the container yourself, unless you hire moving help separately.
 A container moving company will deliver a container to your current home and move it to your new home for you, so you’re not required to drive a large truck or pull a trailer long distance.

-This method gives you the most amount of time to complete your move because most companies charge for the rental of a container by the month, so you can have it delivered well in advance of your move and keep it as long as you need it at your new home.
+This method gives you the most amount of time to complete your move because most companies charge for the rental of a moving container by the month, so you can have it delivered well in advance of your move and keep it as long as you need it at your new home.

 Container-based moving companies, like BigSteelBox, quote and charge based on the size and number of containers you need, and the distance of your move.
 So, unless you need more containers or the distance of your move changes after the quote, the price you’re quoted is the price you’ll pay.